MK040412/Ouroboros/README.md

 # Ouroboros: XUT Diffusion Transformer

-A JAX/Flax implementation of **XUDiT (Xpanded Universal Diffusion Transformer)** - a novel encoder-decoder transformer architecture for image generation using Rectified Flow.
+A JAX/Flax implementation of **XUDiT (Cross UDiT)** - a novel encoder-decoder transformer architecture for image generation using Rectified Flow.

 ## Key Features